by Carolyn Thomas ♥ @HeartSisters

 7. Then ask your patient: “Do you have any questions about today’s procedure?” before beginning.

 8. Stripping to the waist is not a big deal to most men, but it is a very big deal to women – especially with a man sitting in the same room (who has not bothered to even introduce himself!)

-9. Instead, immediately offer your female patients a private or curtained-off area to remove their clothing, a clean, folded hospital gown, and a surface to put their clothing on when ready, so they’re not standing there – as I had to do in front of those two echo lab techs – half naked in a big room, clutching blouse and underwear in front of two strangers, and wondering what to do next.
+9. Instead, immediately offer your female patients a private or curtained-off area to remove their clothing, a clean, folded hospital gown, and a clean surface to put their clothing on when ready, so they’re not standing there – as I had to do in front of those two echo lab techs – half naked in a big room, clutching blouse and underwear in front of two strangers, and wondering what to do next.
 Q: And by the way, why do I even have to be telling educated, intelligent people this in the first place?

 10. For helpful hints about how to treat patients with respect and politeness even in the most awkwardly embarrassing clinical setting, ask the hospital docs and nurses who do sigmoidoscopies/colonoscopies to give you some pointers.
 These people are generally amazing – unfailingly considerate, pleasant, friendly and understanding, all qualities that go a long way to reduce patient discomfort.